Author the criteria

 Exports for Inspect, OpenAI Evals, Promptfoo, Hugging Face, and lm-eval-harness.

-Local-first IDE for MCP and A2A agents.
-Replay, compare, export.
+Local IDE for MCP and A2A agents.
+Replay a run, compare, export the trace.

 See the page →Scrub sensor streams.
 Cluster failures.
-Export reviewed subsets.
+Export reviewed subsets, on disk.

-See the page →Twelve installable packages including rubric-spec, iaa-kit, judge-bench, judge-card.
+See the page →Eval manifests, dataset cards, contamination audits.
+The packages rubric-spec, iaa-kit, judge-bench, and judge-card.